This is a heading 1

 *This line will be italic and show the asterisks*

-Obsidian supports two formats for internal links between notes:
+Obsidian supports two formats for internal linksarrow-up-right between notes:

 • Wikilink: [[Three laws of motion]]